 First Regeneration of 2007 DPF, Test1(a) and Test1(b).
 The presentation of the emissions begins with the results from the DustTrak, and these are shown in Figure III-1.
-The PM1.0 emissions contain a very large amount of PM which lasted for approximately 1000 seconds, Test1(a), and these PM1.0 emissions reached a value of almost 50 mg/m in the wind tunnel.
+The PM1.0 emissions contain a very large amount of PM which lasted for approximately 1000 seconds, Test1(a), and these PM1.0 emissions reached a value of almost 50 mg/m3 in the wind tunnel.
 This level of PM has occurred at a dilution ratio of approximately 30/1 with the ambient air and diesel exhaust, and this level of emissions is almost four orders of magnitude higher than typical ambient levels.
 The regeneration event was turned off at 3500 seconds in the figure, and restarted again at 5500 seconds.
 Although the PM1.0 emissions during Test1(a) decrease rapidly in Figure III-1, it will be shown that particle number emissions remain very high while regeneration is occurring.
 However, before moving on to particle number emissions the total emissions and PM2.5 emissions captured by the DustTrak are presented, and these are shown in Figure III-2 on an expanded time scale.
 The total emissions include both PM2.5 and PM10 particles, and it can be seen from Figure III-2 that the total PM emissions reached a value greater than 70 mg/m3.
-It should also be noted that
+It should also be noted that after the peak emissions in Test1(a) there is not a noticeable different between PM1.0 and PMTotal emissions.
+The PM2.5 emissions are only slightly different than PM1.0.
+Therefore, this test indicates that there is a substantial amount of relatively large particles emitted from the DPF.